Kenneth O. Morgan: Life

 He grew up in rural Wales and attended Aberdovey Council School in rural Wales, University College School in Hampstead (in London), and Oriel College, Oxford.
 The first two appealed to him.
 As for Oxford he recalled, "The disagreeable nature of the undergraduates was matched by the mediocrity of the tutors.
-They were astonishingly poor....
+They were astonishingly poor ...
 All in all, Oriel seemed more like a backwoods seminary of mid-Victorian days than a modern educational institution."
 He had better luck outside his insular college.
 "On the intellectual side, I attended a variety of lectures which seemed to me brilliant and what I really needed in Oxford, by people like Asa Briggs, Christopher Hill, Hugh Trevor-Roper, and the incomparable and deeply entertaining Alan Taylor."
 He returned to Oxford for doctoral work, specializing in the role of Wales in British politics in the late 19th century, with a focus on Gladstone.
 He greatly enjoyed graduate work, taking his DPhil in 1958.

-He taught at University of Wales Swansea from 1958 to 1966 and held an ACLS Fellowship at Columbia University, New York in 1962-63, also teaching there in 1965.
+He taught at University of Wales Swansea from 1958 to 1966 and held an ACLS Fellowship at Columbia University, New York in 1962–1963, also teaching there in 1965.
 He was a Fellow of Queen's College, Oxford, from 1966 to 1989 and served as Vice-Chancellor of the University of Wales from 1989 to 1995.
 In this capacity, he served as a Welsh Supernumerary Fellow of Jesus College, Oxford, from 1991 to 1992.
 He was principal of the University of Wales, Aberystwyth in the 1990s.

 In 1983 he was elected Fellow of the British Academy and in 1992 he was made an Honorary Fellow of Queen's College, Oxford, and in 2002 of Oriel College.
-He became a Druid of Gorsedd Cymru in 2008 and in 2009 received the gold medal from the Honourable Society of Cymmrodorion for lifetime achievement.
+He became a Druid of the Gorsedd of Bards in 2008 and in 2009 received the gold medal from the Honourable Society of Cymmrodorion for lifetime achievement.
 He is also a Founding Fellow of the Learned Society of Wales.